News | Scientific Update | Oct 1, 2020

 Detailed map of the USA, showcasing the statistics on the percentage of smokers in each country

 There are two types of modified risk orders the FDA is authorized by statute to issue: a “risk modification” order or an “exposure modification” order.
-PMI had requested both types of orders for EHTS.
+PMI had requested both types of orders for THS.
 In its Technical Project Lead (TPL) summary review of the decision, the FDA determined that the evidence that has been submitted by PMI did not support issuing risk modification orders at this time—according to the FDA's interpretation of the Tobacco Control Act standard for issuance of such orders—but that the evidence submitted did support issuing exposure modification orders for these products.
 This determination included a finding that issuance of the exposure modification orders is appropriate to promote public health and is expected to benefit the health of the population as a whole, taking into account both users of tobacco products and persons who do not currently use tobacco products.

 Three facts about IQOS Heating Tobacco System Product